Chart Color Schemes

 Newcastle - Cooks Hill features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households comprise 49.2% of all households, including 12.9% couples with children, 29.1% couples without children, and 6.2% single parent families.
-Non-family households make up the remaining 50.8%, with lone person households accounting for 40.8% and group households comprising 10.1%.
-The median household size is 1.9 people, smaller than the Rest of NSW average of 2.4.
+Family households account for 49.2% of all households, including 12.9% couples with children, 29.1% couples without children, and 6.2% single parent families.
+Non-family households constitute the remaining 50.8%, with lone person households at 40.8% and group households comprising 10.1%.
+The median household size is 1.9 people, which is smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households